༻༺❁༻༺

 She still couldn't make out his facial features due to the black mask he wore.
 Gathering her courage, she shot him a sharp look and demanded, "Who are you?
 How dare you address me in such a manner?"
 Her lips quivered, but her anger fueled her resolve.

-He growled in response, "How dare you speak to-" but his words faltered as her phone lit up again, the ringing sound echoing in the stillness around them.
-Her face glow in that light.
+He growled in response, "How dare you speak to—" but his words faltered as her phone lit up again, the ringing sound echoing in the stillness around them.
+Her face glows in that light.

 Raising an eyebrow and tilting his head, he appeared taken aback, a smirk playing beneath his mask.
 She silenced her phone, maintaining their intense gaze.
 With the same fiery, she retorted, "Who are you to dictate how I need to speak?"
 She grasped the meaning behind his unfinished sentence.

-He began to advance toward her, his voice chilling and laced with temptation, "I'm someone you shouldn't have encountered tonight, yet here we are, darling."
-He emphasized the word "darling," sent a shiver down her spine.
+He began to advance toward her, his voice chilling and laced with temptation, "I’m someone you shouldn’t have encountered tonight, yet here we are, darling."
+He emphasized the word "darling," and sent a shiver down her spine.
 Though his face was covered, she could sense the smile beneath the mask.

 She had to keep her mind in sense.